5 min read

 Take this example: If you’re looking to increase gender diversity in your engineering team by 40% soon, it makes more sense to start looking at communities of female developers as compared to a general LinkedIn search or relying on a general job posting.

 There are many different channels to find and engage with qualified candidates from underrepresented groups – university associations, non-profit associations, societies, and diversity job websites being some of them.
 Our customers use Hiretual’s AI Sourcing and diversity filters to build a search that narrows down on these different channels.
-By analyzing data points from candidate profiles to include memberships with diversity organizations, schools, and more, we’re able to supplement your search with a wider talent pool from the open web.
+By analyzing data points from candidate profiles to include memberships with diverse organizations, schools, and more, we’re able to supplement your search with a wider talent pool from the open web.

 An AI-powered search helps cast a wider net online to fill your pipeline so your organization can spend more time and resources for event-based talent attraction strategies like campus recruitment and (virtual) career fairs – which are big channels to encourage and amplify diversity hiring from the ground up.

 Once identifying the most effective channels to diversify pipelines, hiring teams will then need to better understand the market of qualified talent they are looking to hire.
 During this stage, you will need to start thinking about how your talent attraction strategy will meet and exceed candidate expectations.
 What better way to identify best practices than to learn from the organizations that have successfully attracted and converted candidates in your talent pool?

 During the Hiretual virtual event, SkillHack, our guest speaker Trent Cotton, Director of Talent Acquisition at BBVA, explained how AI/ML tools like Hiretual help his hiring team analyze common trends and patterns within a talent pool.
 By looking at the top locations, companies, and job titles within your talent pool, recruiters can begin market research on how these different factors play a role in the attraction and retention of employees from an underrepresented group.